-Lemma 3.14.
-For any complete pebbling $\mathcal{P}$ (black or black-white, visiting or persistent) there is a frugal pebbling $\mathcal{P}'$ of the same type such that $time(\mathcal{P}') \leq time(\mathcal{P})$ and $space(\mathcal{P}') \leq space(\mathcal{P})$ .
+LEMMA 3.14.
+For any complete pebbling $\mathcal{P}$ (black or black-white, visiting or persistent) there is a frugal pebbling $\mathcal{P}'$ of the same type such that time( $\mathcal{P}'$ ) $\leq$ time( $\mathcal{P}$ ) and space( $\mathcal{P}'$ ) $\leq$ space( $\mathcal{P}$ ).

-Proof sketch.
-Just delete any non-essential pebbles and verify that what remains is a legal pebbling. $\Box$
+PROOF SKETCH.
+Just delete any nonessential pebbles and verify that what remains is a legal pebbling. $\hfill \Box$

 One minor technical snag is that we will need to assume not only that complete pebblings are frugal, but that this also holds for conditional pebblings (Definition 3.5).
+Strictly speaking, such pebblings are not covered by Definition 3.13.
 This is no real problem, however, since we can always assume that the conditional pebblings we are dealing with are subpebblings of larger, unconditional pebblings.
-In fact, an alternative way of defining frugal pebblings (unconditional or conditional) is to say that a pebble placement on a non-sink vertex v is essential if the pebble stays until either a black pebble is placed on an immediate successor of v or a white pebble is removed from an immediate successor of v.
-If a pebbling contains non-essential moves, then it is easy to see that such moves can be eliminated to get a shorter pebbling that is still legal.
-This new pebbling might contain other non-essential moves, but after applying the procedure a finite number of times we obtain a pebbling with only essential moves.
+In fact, an alternative way of defining frugal pebblings (unconditional or conditional) is to say that a pebble placement on a nonsink vertex v is essential if the pebble stays until either a black pebble is placed on an immediate successor of v or a white pebble is removed from an immediate successor of v.
+If a pebbling contains nonessential moves, then it is easy to see that such moves can be eliminated to get a shorter pebbling that is still legal.
+This new pebbling might contain other nonessential moves, but after applying the procedure a finite number of times we obtain a pebbling with only essential moves.
 Adding the requirement that each sink should only be pebbled once, we recover Definition 3.13.